-Christopher Gideon is an artist and photographer with an extensive background in architecture.
+Christopher Gideon is an artist and photographer with a background in architecture.
 He currently lives and works outside of Detroit, Michigan.

-His work has been featured in recent exhibitions at CULTUREfix Gallery, New York, NY; Invisible Dog Gallery, Brooklyn, NY; Isis Gallery, University of Notre Dame, IN; Fondazione Querini Stampalia, Venice, Italy; Toledo Museum of Art, Toledo, OH; Trestle Gallery, Brooklyn, NY; Whitdel Arts, Detroit, MI.
+His work has been featured in recent exhibitions at CULTUREfix Gallery, New York, NY; Invisible Dog Gallery, Brooklyn, NY; Isis Gallery, University of Notre Dame, IN; Fondazione Querini Stampalia, Venice, Italy; Toledo Museum of Art, Toledo, OH.

 "In 1987, I began collecting baseball cards at the age of ten.
 To my younger self, they represented order and materialistic value, and collecting them honed my organizational and conservational skills.
 Every card was systematized and kept pristine.
 Some were even placed into protective acrylic cases which quarantined them from the harmful effects of the sun, air, and worse yet, human touch.